Adopting A Dachshund

 We are rescue because too many people do not feel the need to spay/neuter their animals and because of that we have too many unwanted animals being put down daily in shelters.
 Please if you have an animal that is not spayed or nueterd for their health and the pet over-population please do so.
 There are many low-cost spay/neuter clinics throughout the USA.

 We thank you for your continued interest in adopting a rescue Dachshund.
-To fill out an application, please go to:
+To fill out an application, please go vist our application page by clicking here!

 We will contact you for a phone interview shortly after we receive your application.
 After your phone interview, we will contact your references and set up a home visit.
 Please keep in mind that we are all volunteers but we will work on your application as quickly as possible.
 It will help if you let your references and vet know that we will be calling to verify your application information.
 If you use two vets, please let us know so that we can get complete information.
 Lack of information may keep us from approving your application.
 A home visit is required for all adoptions.
-We also microchip all of our dogs and must pass the $10.00 cost on to the adopter.
+We also microchip all of our dogs and must pass the cost on to the adopter of $20.00+ depending on the company the dog is microchipped with.

 It is best to have a dog in mind that you would like to adopt.
 However, if you don't, please let us know that you'd like a dog that fits your lifestyle and we will assist you in finding the best match.